Nikishapoojari/VOICE-ACTIVATED-CHATBOT-FOR-GTTC-HUBLI/README.md

 1)Download the files
 2)Install the necessary packages
 3)run the file
-4)You can change the questions in que_ans file
+4)You can change the questions in que_ans file.